-Anil Nair, Chair and Chief Departmental Advisor
+Anil Nair, Chair

 A management major is appropriate for those interested in careers in different types of organizations (e.g., for profits/non-profits), working in Human Resource Management/Management Consulting or launching a business.
 The program recognizes that most graduates will face several career changes and job choices; thus, the management major is designed to develop a student's understanding of the principles and practice of management in a global economy.
 The department offers a variety of courses that should give students an opportunity to pursue their interests and focus in areas such as Human Resource Management, General Management or Entrepreneurship.

 For a major in management, all courses must be preceded by listed prerequisites.
-For completion of a major in management, a student must have a minimum overall cumulative grade point average of 2.00 in all courses taken toward the major.
+For completion of the major in management, a student must have a minimum overall cumulative grade point average of 2.00 in all courses taken toward the major.
 In addition, a grade of C- or better is required in all management courses counted toward the major.
 A minimum of 12 hours in upper-level courses in the major must be taken through courses offered by Old Dominion University

-Management major course work
+Management course work